Fracton magnetohydrodynamics: Introduction

-Previous studies of hydrodynamics in fractonic systems explicitly treat the associated multipolar symmetries as \emph{global} \cite{fractonhydro}.
+Previous studies of hydrodynamics in fractonic systems explicitly treat the associated multipolar symmetries as \emph{global}~\cite{fractonhydro}.
 However, to characterize actual fracton phases, one should instead consider \emph{gauged} multipolar symmetries \cite{PretkoSubdimensional,PretkoGeneralizedEM, BulmashBarkeshli, GromovMultipole2019}, which are relevant to proposed realizations of fractons, e.g., in the quantum theory of elasticity~\cite{PretkoRadzihovsky} and in quantum spin models~\cite{SlagleKim, Balents,YBJS}.
 The latter theories may be regarded as generalized quantum spin liquids that realize an \emph{emergent} compact quantum electrodynamics (QED); there, the underlying local spin model gives rise to emergent electric and magnetic charges, along with gauge fields that obey compact versions of Maxwell's equations~\cite{Schwinger}.
 Importantly, the emergent gauge fields in question are typically higher-rank \cite{PretkoGeneralizedEM}, with basic experimental implications that have recently been considered in the literature~\cite{PremPinchPoints, Benton, RNKim, HartPinchPoints}.
 Note that in any laboratory realization, there will inevitably be dissipative effects that spoil the effective higher-rank electromagnetism, along with nonlinearities in the higher-rank Maxwell's equations.
 To make clear predictions for experiment, it is thus desirable to consider a formalism that does not treat the microscopic degrees of freedom directly, but instead describes the collective, long-lived degrees of freedom in the system.
-In generic interacting systems, these long-lived modes are associated with conserved densities (or Goldstone bosons), and their dynamics is dubbed ``hydrodynamics''~ \cite{Crossley:2015evo,Haehl:2015foa,Jensen:2017kzi}.
+In generic interacting systems, these long-lived modes are associated with conserved densities (or Goldstone bosons), and their dynamics is dubbed ``hydrodynamics''\footnote{ Note that our use of the term ``hydrodynamics''---the coarse-grained description of systems as they relax to equilibrium---does not require that momentum be conserved, and need not correspond to the Navier-Stokes equations, for example. }~\cite{Crossley:2015evo,Haehl:2015foa,Jensen:2017kzi}.
 In this work, we develop a hydrodynamic theory of systems with exotic conservation laws and constraints, which give rise to higher-rank variants of electromagnetism.